 The report builds on the 2021 GCOS Status Report that reviewed the state of observations of the climate identifying gaps and issues.
 The Implementation Plan is presented in a clearer way compared to earlier reports: it describes activities that need to be undertaken in the next 5-10 years to improve the observing system with clear linkages to desired outcomes.
 It also includes revised observing system requirements of all the Essential Climate Variables (ECVs) which prove more detail than was available in the past.

 Following this review all the comments will be examined by the GCOS expert panels and writing team before a final version is approved by the GCOS Steering Committee for submission to the UNFCCC, WMO and IOC.

-The review opens on Monday 2nd May 2022 and closes on Friday 3rd June 2022.
+The review opened on Monday 2nd May 2022 and closed on Friday 3rd June 2022.